Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 | `TIMEZONE_HOUR`   | Retrieve the hour component of the timezone offset from UTC of a `TIMESTAMP` value |
 | `TIMEZONE_MINUTE` | Retrieve the minute component of the timezone offset from UTC of a `TIMESTAMP` value. |

-The above should work for different database systems, e.g. PostgreSQL and Oracle in our case.
-If in doubt, check the online documentation of your specific database system.

 ### Examples

 Let's have a look at a concrete example of extracting time zone information using the `EXTRACT` function.
 Get the details of all orders that have been placed in the timezone 'UTC+10:00':